unrealwork/atsd-use-cases/USMortality/README.md

 LIMIT 10
 ```

-**Description**:

-1. Display 10 rows for the metric to see which series tags are available.
+The above query displays 10 rows for the metric to see which series tags are available.

 ```sql
 SELECT *